Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 API is intended to use with [OAuth 2.0 client credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), when ClientId and ClientSecret are shared between client application (XByK) and KX 13 application.
 Access tokens are generated in [JWT standard](https://jwt.io/introduction) (from endpoint `/api/store/auth/token`).
-Token request can contain `username` parameter to identify for which user token is generated.
+Token request can contain `user_email` parameter to identify for which user token is generated.
-The endpoint validates that the username exists, and then embeds it into the token as `sub` and `name` claims.
+The endpoint validates that the user for given email exists, and then embeds it into the token as `sub` and `name` claims.
 All subsequent requests need to be [sent with Bearer token](https://www.dofactory.com/code-examples/csharp/authorization-header) in [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.

 All API controllers are secured by custom authorization attribute and filter `AuthorizeStore`.
 This filter checks user claim and when this user exists and is enabled, is then assigned to `MembershipContext.AuthenticatedUser`.
-When specific user name isn't provided, AuthenticatedUser remains as public user.
+When specific user email isn't provided, AuthenticatedUser remains as public user.

 ### Products